 Average accounts payable = (Accounts payable balance at the beginning of period + Accounts payable balance at the end of period)/2

-It only takes a few minutes to calculate your accounts payable turnover ratio, provided you are up-to-date with your bookkeeping.
+It only takes a few minutes to calculate your accounts payable turnover ratio, provided you are up to date with your bookkeeping.
 However, analyzing this metric to make more informed cash management decisions is slightly more complicated.
 The following section provides some important insights.

 Is it better to increase or decrease your accounts payable turnover ratio?
 Unfortunately, it is difficult to answer that question, because both approaches could lead to cash flow problems if utilized improperly.